Amanoo/goodreads_list_crawler/README.md

 # goodreads_list_crawler
-Depends on beautifulsoup4 and urllib
+Depends on beautifulsoup4 and lxml
 Made for Python 3